Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Abstract

 \section{Abstract}

-{ Faure and Tsujii have recently proposed a new quantization theory for symplectic Anosov diffeomorphisms.
-The method combines prequantization with the study of the Pollicott-Ruelle resonances of a suitably defined transfer operator.
-Its main appeal lies in its naturalness: the quantum behavior appears dynamically in the correlation functions of the prequantum transfer operator.
-In this paper, we apply the full theory to the hyperbolic symplectic automorphisms of the $2n$-dimensional torus, the so-called cat maps.
-The main theorem gives an explicit relation between the resonances of the prequantum transfer operator and the usual Weyl spectrum of the quantum evolution operators.
-The case $n=1$ was introduced in \cite{faure4}.} We also provide the first concrete prequantization of all the cat maps.
+Faure and Tsujii recently proposed a new quantization theory for symplectic Anosov diffeomorphisms.
+It combines prequantization with the study of the Pollicott--Ruelle resonances of an associated transfer operator.
+We apply this framework to the hyperbolic symplectic automorphisms of the $2n$-dimensional torus, the so-called cat maps.
+Our main result gives an explicit relation between the resonances of the prequantum transfer operator and the eigenvalues of the standard quantum cat maps, generalizing the case $n=1$ previously treated by Faure.